Get A Quote

 Purchase Bare or Insulated Copper Wire Online Today

+When selecting cables that can be used both indoors and outdoors, it’s crucial to look for those rated as indoor outdoor electrical cable.
+These versatile cables can handle various environmental conditions.
 At WesBell Electronics, we carry all types of copper wire, including bare in 16 awg and insulated versions, to help you get the job done right.

 When you’re unsure what you need, let our experts narrow down the best option.
 We offer top-quality materials at an affordable price and provide services like wire twisting and cord preparation so that your cables are ready to go when they arrive at your door.
+Browse our copper wire selection online, or reach out to us if you have any questions!

 Related Posts